tejavoo/GooglePlayReviewScraper/README.md

 - The json files with individual elements (only reviews, only dates) are saved in a directory called data_folder.
 If you want these files, create a directory in the base directory called 'data_folder' and run the code as is. __If not__, comment out all the lines where data is being saved to the 'data_folder' folder.

 ## Running
+- If you **want** clutter the you can comment the line `options.add_argument('headless')` and you can now successfully clutter your desktop with the browser i.e., if you leave the code be the same then the browser won't be seen and also progress seen only in the terminal
 - scraper.py is the primary scraper.
 If you have a stable Internet connection with minimal interruptions, this would be the only code you would have to run.
 - Enter the APP_ID and appname in scraper.py and execute script.
 The url and session_id will be printed on the console.
 Copy these values in scraper_open_browser.py
 - The scraper should run and save data in the base folder.